Support Page Content

 All University departments and auxiliaries, outside organizations, employees (staff), students and volunteers with regular or direct contact with youth must complete the following:

-The responsible person for a University program hosting or involving youth must register the program by completing the Minors on Campus-Program or Activity Registration and attesting that all adults have completed training and passed a background check.
-Registration for Youth Programs and Youth Activities shall be submitted to the University at least sixty (60) days prior to the start of each event or activity.
-A program that does not register will not be permitted.
+The person responsible for a University program hosting or involving youth must register their program by completing the Minors on Campus-Program or Activity Registration.
+Program registration requires indicating whether adults with direct access to youth have completed training and passed a background check.
+Registration for Youth Programs and Youth Activities shall be submitted to the University at least sixty (60) days before each event or activity starts.
+A program that does not register will not be allowed.

 CSU Learn training as per the established Youth Protection Training Matrix is required.
 Training shall be completed annually or before program staff and volunteers begin working with youth.
 All training shall be documented and tracked by Risk Management.
 If an individual does not have access to CSU Learn, then please contact the Risk Management department.

 Child Abuse and Neglect Reporting Act

 Policies and Procedures for California's Child Abuse and Neglect Reporting Act (CANRA)